As approved by the Ithaca College Board of Trustees 5/15/2004.

 Adjunct Appointments (see section 4.9.5)

-Appointment to the faculty shall be made by the president on the authority granted by the Ithaca College Board of Trustees and upon the recommendations of the provost & senior vice president for academic affairs, the applicable dean and the appropriate department, division and/or school faculty.
+Appointment to the faculty shall be made by the president on the authority granted by the Ithaca College Board of Trustees and upon the recommendations of the provost & vice president for academic affairs, the applicable dean and the appropriate department, division and/or school faculty.
 The rank given at the initial appointment shall be determined according to the same or equivalent qualifications required by the College for promotion to that rank.
-Upon the recommendation of the appropriate department, division and/or school faculty, applicable dean, and provost & senior vice president for academic affairs, the president may approve the appointment with tenure of an individual who previously earned tenure at another institution.
+Upon the recommendation of the appropriate department, division and/or school faculty, applicable dean, and provost & vice president for academic affairs, the president may approve the appointment with tenure of an individual who previously earned tenure at another institution.
 Such tenured appointments must be confirmed by the Ithaca College Board of Trustees.
 In the case of the hiring of a dean, the recommendation of the outgoing dean is omitted.
-In the case of the hiring of a provost & senior vice president for academic affairs, the recommendations of both the dean and provost & senior vice president for academic affairs are omitted.
+In the case of the hiring of a provost & vice president for academic affairs, the recommendations of both the dean and provost & vice president for academic affairs are omitted.

 When proposing any position the following factors must be emphasized: